-We did not audit the financial statements for the year ended December 31, 2023 of Livebricks Inc., a subsidiary included in the consolidated financial statements of the Group, but such statements were audited by other auditors.
+We did not audit the financial statements for the year ended December 31, 2024 of Livebricks Inc., a subsidiary included in the consolidated financial statements of the Group, but such statements were audited by other auditors.
 Therefore, in our expression of an opinion on the above-mentioned consolidated financial statements, the amounts listed in the financial statements of the company are based on the audit reports of other accountants.
-The total assets of the company as at December 31, 2023 were NT\$14,501 thousand, representing 0.16% of consolidated total assets.
-The total liabilities of the company as at December 31, 2023 were NT\$1,095 thousand, representing 0.03% of consolidated total liabilities.
-For the year ended December 31, the profits and losses amounted to NT\$(2,011) thousand, representing (0.22%) of total comprehensive income.
+The total assets of the company as at December 31, 2024 and 2023 were NT\$27,399 thousand and NT\$14,501 thousand, representing 0.28% and 0.16% of consolidated total assets.
+The total liabilities of the company as at December 31, 2024 and 2023 were NT\$1,428 thousand and NT\$1,095 thousand, representing 0.03% and 0.03% of consolidated total liabilities.
+For the years ended 2024 and 2023, the amounts of combined comprehensive income of the company were NT\$(535) thousand and NT\$(2,011) thousand, representing (0.06%) and (0.22%) of total comprehensive income.

-We have also audited the parent company only financial statements of Yuen Foong Yu Consumer Products Co., Ltd. as of and for the years ended December 31, 2023 and 2022 on which we have issued an unmodified opinion with other matter and emphasis matter section and unmodified opinion, respectively.
+We have also audited the parent company only financial statements of Yuen Foong Yu Consumer Products Co., Ltd. as of and for the years ended December 31, 2024 and 2023 on which we have issued an unmodified opinion with other matter and emphasis matter section and unmodified opinion, respectively.